-perversion, and retrogression.
+Finally, there are three general principles relevant to the possibility of Freud's embryology of sensitive sexual phenomena with their successive stages and their consequent dangers of arrested development, perversion, and retrogression.
 The first principle is that a developing integration moves from the generic to the specific.
-The second is that integration cannot precede the unfolding of its underlying manifold; just as the accumulation of insights follows the successive presentations of relevant data, so psychic integration has to follow the stages of development of the organic and neural basis.
-The third principle is that, so to speak. the degree of freedom of the sensitive integration decrease as one moves from the highest nerve centers towards the particularized nerve endings; hence one can imagine as one pleases but one cannot both be normal and see as one pleases.
-It follows that the psychic side of sexual development will be from the generic to the specific, that it will divide into stages imposed by somatic development, that the successive sensitive integrations have to meet increasingly determinate neural demands, and that to meet these demands they must imitate, not the artist or mathematician or philosopher following out the logic of previous positions, but the scientist or man of common sense attending principally to ever larger fields of quite determinate data.
+The second is that integration cannot precede the unfolding of its underlying manifold; just as the ass accumulation of insights follows the successive presentations of relevant data, so psychic integration has to follow the stages of development neural organic and neural basis.
+The third principle is that, so of the undersly intermediate . to speak, the degrees of freedom of the sensitive integration decrease as one moves from the highest nerve centers towards the particularized nerve endings; hence one can imagine as one pleases but one cannot both be normal and see as one pleases.
+It follows that the psychic side of sexual development will be from the generic to the specific, that it will divide into stages imposed by sometic development, showing that the successive ensitive in a metione mother that a series be not theattain or philosopher folloring out postions, but pather the oppirical scientist of en of courses sens meet sensitive integrations have to imelude, increasingly determinate sensitive integrations have to increasingly determinate neural demands, and that to meet these demands they must imitate, not the artist or mathematician or philosopher following out the logic of previous positions, but the scientist or man of common sense attending principally to ever larger fields of quite determinate data.

 The principal illustration of the notion of development is, of course, human intelligence.
-An otherwise coincidental manifold of data or images are, integrated by insights: the effort to formulate systematically what is grasped by insight or, alternatively, the effort to act upon it gives rise to further questions, directs attention to further data, leads to the emergence of further insights, and so the cycle of development begins another turn.
+An otherwise coincidental manifold of data or images are integrated by insights; the effort to formulate systematically what is grasped by insight or, alternatively, the effort to act upon it gives rise to further questions, directs attention to further x data, leads to the emergence of further insights, and so the cycle of development begins another turn.
 For if one gives free rein to the detached and disinterested desire to know, further questions keep arising.
 Insights accumulate into viewpoints, and lower viewpoints yield to higher viewpoints.
-If images are the sole basis of the movement, there develops logic; if images serially related to facts form the basis, the development is mathematical: if data in their bearing on human living determine the circle, there develops comeon sense; if data in their relations to one another are one's concern, there develops empirical science; finally, if one attends to the circle of development itself and to the structure of what can be known of proportionate being, the development is philosophic.
-In each of these fields, as in organic growth and in the unfolding of the psyche, development is ~ flexible, linked sequence of dynamic and increasingly differentiated higher integrations that meet the tension of successively transformed underlying manifolds through successive applications of the principles of correspondence and of emergence.
+If images are the sole basis of the movement, there develops logic; if images serially related to facts form the basis, the development is mathematical; if data in their bearing on human living determine the circle, there develops common sense; if data in their relations to one another are one's concern, there develops empirical science; finally, if one attends to the circle of development itself and to the structure of what can be known of proportionate being, the development is philosophic.
+In each of these fields, as in organic growth and in the unfolding of the psyche, development is a flexible, linked sequence of/increasingly differentiated higher integrations that meet the tension of successively transformed underlying manifolds through successive applications of the principles of correspondence and of emergence.